Yanntex/yanntex.github.io/README.md

 # Work Experience
 ## Research Assitant @ INSERM (2024)
-- Developed two videogames that gamifies cognitive task and will be studied in an FMRi and TFUs studies
+- Developed two videogames that gamify cognitive task and will be studied in an FMRi and TFUs studies
 - Established new paradigms to study decision-making and designed games around it.